joow/playground-y9bLhYQz/markdowns/chapter02.md

 *https://kotlinlang.org/docs/reference/basic-types.html#strings*

-As in Java `String`s are immutables.
+As in Java `String` are immutables.
 They are also iterables.

 Kotlin has two types of strings :